דלג לתוכן הראשי

 The technology is not without problems:

-• Privacy: All your data goes to companies.
+• Privacy: All your health data flows to companies.
 Who reads it?
 Who sells it?

-• Health anxiety: Continuous monitoring may create anxiety.
-A healthy person becomes a hypochondriac
+• Health anxiety: Constant monitoring can create anxiety.
+A healthy person might feel "sick" because of a number on a screen.

-• Algorithmic biases: Most studies are on white populations.
-Lower accuracy for other groups
+• Algorithmic biases: Some studies are based on specific populations, and accuracy may be lower for other groups.

-• Fear-based marketing: Companies profiting from "high biological age" tend to highlight severe results
+• Exploiting fear: Companies profiting from a "high biological age" might highlight alarming results.

 Who Should Invest?

-If you are serious about anti-aging and have a budget, a priority order:
+If you are serious about anti-aging and have a budget, a logical order of priorities:

-4. 24-hour blood pressure monitor (if you have heart issues)
+4. 24-hour blood pressure monitoring (if there is risk or heart issues)

 The Bottom Line

-Longevity technology in 2026 is transforming from "expensive lab tests" to "home devices."
-This is not just convenience - it enables continuous monitoring that was previously impossible.
-The question is no longer "is my body aging fast" but "is my trend good."
-We are moving from episodic medicine to continuous medicine, and by mid-2030, this will become the standard for everyone.
+Longevity technology in 2026 is moving from "expensive lab tests" to "devices at home."
+This is not just convenience, but the ability for continuous monitoring that was previously impossible.
+The question is no longer just "is my body aging fast," but "is my trend improving."
+We are moving from point-of-care medicine to continuous medicine.
+But remember: all these numbers are estimates that help track trends, not a substitute for a doctor's diagnosis.